licor/stone_devops_challenge/README.md

 This project contains the necessary files for a CI/CD example environment.

-Tools used for this project:
+Tools used on this project:
 * Jenkins
 * Ansible
 * Docker